Krittipoom/python-machine-learning-example-and-explanation/README.md

 # Python Machine Learning Example and Explanation
 This is a repository of Jupyter Notebook examples for machine learning techniques in Python.
 Each notebook includes code examples and explanations for a specific machine learning task.
+Dataset and Algorithm from sklearn library.

 # Getting Started
 To get started, clone this repository to your local machine: